AlistairBishop06/alistairbishop06.github.io/README.md

 # The Archive — 3D Portfolio Library

-A first-person browser-based 3D library where each book on the shelves represents a GitHub repository from **AlistairBishop06**.
+A first-person browser-based 3D library where each book on the shelves represents a GitHub repository from my profile.
 ## Running Locally

 You need a simple HTTP server (browsers block `fetch` on `file://` URLs).